Skip to main content

 You may see charges for:

-Rental orders (at the time your offer is accepted)
+• Rental orders — charged when your offer is accepted

-Late fees (if an item is returned after the due date)
+• Late fees — if an item is returned after the due date and the Owner has toggled them on

 Where to View Your Payment History